 Send us a cheque - to The Rector or Treasurer - contact Details

-Giving in cash – although this is difficult at the moment with the restrictions around Coronavirus, as soon as it’s possible to do so, the brown & blue Free Will Offering envelopes will be made available in church for you to donate cash.
-Please place in the donations box (on the table in the church by the entrance).
+Giving in cash – either through the collection plate or the brown & blue Free Will Offering envelopes available in church for you to donate cash.
+Please place in the donations bowl (on the table in the church by the entrance and exit).

 By ‘online’ donation